crazyhottommy/DNA-seq-analysis/install_npm_as_user.md

-In order to visalize the supporting reads for a structural variant from a bam file.
+In order to visualize the supporting reads for a structural variant from a bam file.
 I need to use [pybamview](http://melissagymrek.com/pybamview/index.html).

 It requires installing [npm](https://nodejs.org/en/) to make [snapshots of bam](http://melissagymrek.com/pybamview/snapshots.html) files.